British Formula 3 1975

 15 Nov 1975 > Thruxton

-Championship events shown in bold
+BARC BP Super Visco F3 Championship events shown in bold

-BP Super Visco Championship table
+1975 BARC BP Super Visco F3 Championship table

-| 1. | Gunnar Nilsson | works March 753-Toyota/Novamotor | 74 pts | 5 wins |
+1 | Gunnar Nilsson | March 753 - Toyota/Novamotor | 74 pts | 5 wins |

-| 2. | Alex Ribeiro | works March 753-Toyota/Novamotor | 59 pts | 3 wins |
+2 | Alex Dias Ribeiro | March 753 - Toyota/Novamotor | 59 pts | 3 wins |

 This series ran over 19 rounds and used a 9-6-4-3-2-1 points system with an extra point awarded for fastest lap.
 Points tables from Autocourse 1975/76 p200.

-Three rounds of the new European Championship also counted towards the British championship and these were won by Renzo Zorzi (Scuderia Mirabella Mille Miglia GRD 374-Lancia/Repetto), Conny Andersson (Rotel Racing Team March 753-Toyota/Novamotor) at Anderstorp and Perkins at Monza.
+Three rounds of the new European Cup also counted towards the British championship and these were won by Renzo Zorzi (Scuderia Mirabella Mille Miglia GRD 374-Lancia/Repetto), Conny Andersson (Rotel Racing Team March 753-Toyota/Novamotor) at Anderstorp and Perkins at Monza.

-The other three championship rounds were won by Eddie Cheever (two races in his work Modus M1-Ford twin cam/Neil Brown) and Ingo Hoffmann (Creditum Investments Brazil March 753-Toyota/Novamotor).
 The three non-championship races covered here were won by Ribeiro, Perkins and Nilsson; Nilsson also won a minor race at Aintree in April.